1. City Code Establishing Waukee Public Library

 The Waukee Public Library has purchased mobile hotspots as a public service for library patrons to assist with schoolwork, professional work, recreational use, or other wireless internet needs.
 Given the expense of the mobile hotspot, the library requires a library card for check out.
 To ensure that these mobile hotspots are available and functional for all cardholders, the Waukee Public Library Board of Trustees have set forth the following guidelines for use:

-- The library patron warrants that the hotspot was in good working order when borrowed and that the library patron will reimburse the Library if the hotspot is damaged, lost, or stolen while checked out.
+- The library cardholder warrants that the hotspot was in good working order when borrowed and that the library patron will reimburse the Library if the hotspot is damaged, lost, or stolen while checked out.

 - The mobile hotspots are available to Waukee Public Library cardholders age 14 or older in good standing.